Nicolas Flégeau

-Nicolas Flégeau (born 6 September 1985) is a French professional footballer who plays as a defender for Villefranche in the Championnat National.
+Nicolas Flégeau (born 6 September 1985) is a French professional footballer who plays as a defender for Vannes.

 Career

 Flégeau started his career with Lorient, where he made five appearances in Ligue 2 during the 2004–05 season.
 He then had spells in the French lower divisions with Les Herbiers and Aviron Bayonnais, before returning to Ligue 2 with newly promoted Istres on 4 June 2012.
 Flégeau spent three seasons with Istres, playing 55 league matches.
 On 13 June 2012, he signed for Gazélec Ajaccio on a free transfer.
 However, with only four Ligue 2 appearances, he left for Vannes OC when Gazélec Ajaccio changed their manager.

 In 2014 Flégeau returned to Istres for the start of the season, before signing a two-and-a-half-year contract with SO Cholet in February 2015.

 Flégeau left Cholet in the summer of 2018, and signed for Championnat National 2 side Bergerac Périgord FC.
 After a year he moved to FC Villefranche in the Championnat National.

+On 26 July 2023, Flégeau returned to Vannes in the fifth-tier Championnat National 3.